gokayokutucu/dcp-spec/README.md

 # Dynamic Contract Protocol (DCP)

-Dynamic Contract Protocol (DCP) enables clients to define API behavior dynamically through JSON or Protobuf contracts.
-Servers interpret these contracts to generate secure, validated, and isolated API layers on the fly.
-The protocol is built around flexibility, security, scalability, and verifiability.
+Dynamic Contract Protocol (DCP) is designed to transform how APIs are defined, consumed, and managed.
+Instead of relying on static documentation or manual onboarding, DCP enables dynamic, contract-driven API interactions that are secure, validated, and scalable.
+By using declarative contracts, clients specify exactly what data they need, and servers generate the necessary API behavior automatically.
+This approach simplifies integration across diverse systems and supports AI-driven API generation.

+---

+## 🎯 Goal

+DCP (Dynamic Contract Protocol) aims to eliminate the need for traditional static documentation tools like Swagger or manual API onboarding.
+Instead, clients can interact with a single, dynamic endpoint using declarative contracts, specifying only the data they need.
+The system generates validation, access control, and execution logic on the fly — enabling self-service data access across distributed systems.

+The ultimate goal is to simplify integration across domains, support AI-first dynamic API generation, and allow users to define and consume APIs with zero manual documentation.

 ---